godotengine/godot-docs/tutorials/export/one-click_deploy.rst

 Using one-click deploy
 ----------------------

-- If deploying to Android, enable developer mode on the your mobile device then connect the device to your PC using an USB cable.
+- If deploying to Android, enable developer mode on the your mobile device and turn on usb debugging.
+- Then connect the device to your PC using an USB cable.

    - For advanced users, it should also be possible to use wireless ADB.